 Jurors have started deliberating at the trial of a border activist in Arizona accused of harboring immigrants who came to the U.S. illegally.

-Jurors in federal court in Tucson got the case Friday after attorneys concluded closing arguments.
+Jurors got the case Friday after attorneys concluded closing arguments.

 Defendant Scott Warren was arrested in early 2018 after federal agents conducted surveillance on a building in Ajo, where they say two immigrants were given food, water, beds and clean clothes.